U.S. Navy

 Battle Damage Repair Ships (ARB)

-Emergency repair ships built on LST hulls that could do what no other vessel in the fleet could — beach themselves alongside a crippled ship and start cutting steel.
-All thirteen ARBs were converted from Landing Ship, Tank hulls and named for figures from Greek mythology.
-They operated at Okinawa, the Philippines, and every contested anchorage in the Western Pacific, reaching damaged vessels in shallow water where conventional repair ships could not go.
+Thirteen ships converted from LST hulls, named for figures from Greek mythology, designed to do what no other vessel could - beach themselves alongside a crippled ship and start cutting steel.
+They operated at Okinawa, the Philippines, and every contested anchorage in the Western Pacific.
 When a ship was too broken to move but too valuable to abandon, an ARB would nose up alongside and put her welders to work.

 First Battle Damage Repair Ship